CoboGlobal/cobo-waas2-python-sdk/docs/TransactionSolContractDestination.md

 # TransactionSolContractDestination

 The information about the transaction destination type `SOL_Contract`.
 Refer to [Transaction sources and destinations](https://www.cobo.com/developers/v2/guides/transactions/sources-and-destinations) for a detailed introduction about the supported sources and destinations for each transaction type.
-Switch between the tabs to display the properties for different transaction destinations.

 ## Properties